December 13, 2018 . 5 min read

 When a proposal is made, it must garner sufficient support before it can be added to a voting ballot.
 This happens through a funding process that allows each proposal 90 days to reach a staking threshold that increases as total market capitalization increases, enabling the community to focus on the most important measures.

 Once a change has reached the funding threshold it is added to the next ballot to be put up for a vote.
 Voting occurs at least once quarterly.
 Voting is one identity: one vote and enforced through the TYN validation process.

 Voting is a process of sequential votes from the different chambers who comprise the Miners branch.
 Voting proceeds through from the Validation Miner chamber to the Storage Miner chamber.
 Quorum requires 50% of each chamber +1 voter for the vote to be valid.
 Measures only proceed when they pass both chambers and only need to fail in one of the two chambers for the measure to fail overall.
 Miners who do not vote on at least 80% of measures on a ballot incur penalties in the form of burning of their stake after multiple offenses have occurred.

 When a change proposal is accepted, the Executive Director has 14 days to either ratify or veto the proposal, and the Storecoin Core Team has a standard 12 months to develop and deploy the ratified change.

-If a proposal that has passed the Decentralized Branch is vetoed by the Executive Director, it is returned to the dBranch for re-vote 7 days after the veto, where it must receive an increased majority to be passed again.
+If a proposal that has passed the Miner Branch is vetoed by the Executive Director, it is returned to the dBranch for re-vote 7 days after the veto, where it must receive an increased majority to be passed again.
 If the Executive Branch refuses to implement an approved change within 12 months, they can be fired by the Judicial Branch for cause.